 In 2015, Code Club expanded its efforts internationally, and there are now over 4,000 clubs in 100 other countries.
 We have official Code Club communities in Australia, Bangladesh, Brazil, Canada, Croatia, France, Hong Kong, New Zealand, and Ukraine.

-In 2015, Raspberry Pi and Code Club joined forces in a merger that gave many more young people the opportunity to learn how to make things with computers.
+In the same year, Raspberry Pi and Code Club joined forces in a merger that gave many more young people the opportunity to learn how to make things with computers.

-Raspberry Pi Foundation and Code Club were both created as responses to the collective failure to prepare young people for life and work in a world that is shaped by digital technologies and, as such, we are now part of a growing worldwide movement that is trying to solve that problem by equipping people with the knowledge and confidence to be digital makers, not just consumers.
+The Raspberry Pi Foundation and Code Club were both created to help to prepare young people for life and work in a world that is increasingly shaped by digital technologies.
+Together, we are part of a growing worldwide movement that is working to equip people with the knowledge and confidence to be digital makers, not just consumers.